mattbriggs04/CenterFusionModern/README.md

 The original CenterFusion pretrained models are rotten (404 errors).
 My own pretrained models may be coming soon.

 ## Modernization Simplifications
-The main major simplification this approach takes is the reduction of using a Deformable Convolutional Network (DCN) as the fully convolutional backbone.
-This method is still supported, and if desired a DCN implementation can be imported (import to `src/lib/model/networks`) and used.
+The main major simplification CenterFusionModern makes over the original repository is the reduction of using a Deformable Convolutional Network (DCN) as the fully convolutional backbone.
+This method is still supported, and if desired a DCN implementation can be cloned (clone to `src/lib/model/networks`) and used.

 > **dla.py** in `src/lib/model/networks/` will attempt to import `from .DCNv2.dcn_v2 import DCN`.
 If this fails, it falls back to a purely convolutional network and assumes the --dla_node argument is set to 'conv'.